-Similar to the DS1, the DS2 offers the ability to slit large paper and nonwoven materials.
+The DS2 offers the ability to slit large paper and nonwoven materials.
 Expanding on the original model 909, the DS2 is engineered to slit large rolls at higher speeds.

 Dusenbery shafted, frame mounted are offered in two configurations, standard or floor pickup in 40", 50" or 60" max. roll diameters, max. web width of 75" and max. roll weight of 2,500 Ibs.

 Pivoting arm unwinds are shaftless floor pickup stands available in 48" and 72" max. roll diameter for larger roll weighing upwards of 8,000 Ibs. with web widths of 100".

 Dusenbery translating arm unwinds are shaftless floor pickup stands available in 48" and 72", ideally suited for high output, high performance applications, max. web widths of 100" and max. roll weights of 10,000 Ibs